 Are you considering a Mansard loft conversion?

-Building a Mansard extension can maximise your space, and increase your overall house value.
+Building a Mansard roof extension can maximise your space, and increase your overall house value.
 This article will tell you what that involves, how much it will cost on average and how long the work will normally take.

-The price that you will pay for a mansard loft conversion will depend on many things not least of which will be the size of the property and its location.
+The price that you will pay for a mansard roof conversion will depend on many things not least of which will be the size of the property and its location.
 The quality of finish and the fixtures and fittings will likewise have an impact on the mansard loft conversion cost.

 Most house types can accept this kind of loft conversion so whether you have a terraced, semi-detached, or detached house, there is the option for a mansard roof loft conversion.
 However, the specific design will vary according to the property type, and this too, will affect the cost.